 – Stuart Broomer, Toronto Life

-For over twenty years, Richard has performed at major Toronto jazz venues, and has also played with orchestras (The Canada Pops Orchestra) and big bands (including The Dave McMurdo Jazz Orchestra), in new music concerts (Hemispheres Music Projects), classical crossover groups (The Galaxy Trio) and musical theatre (“Forever Plaid”), and at countless “casual” engagements with Canada’s finest jazz musicians.
-He has also toured Canada with his trio and performed in Brazil, Egypt and San Antonio, Texas.
+For over thirty years Richard has performed at major Toronto jazz venues, and has also played with orchestras (The Canada Pops Orchestra) and big bands (including The Dave McMurdo Jazz Orchestra), in new music concerts (Hemispheres Music Projects), musical theatre (“Forever Plaid”), and at countless “casual” engagements with Canada’s finest jazz musicians.
+He has also toured Canada with the Cookers Quintet and his own his trio and performed in Brazil and Egypt.

-In addition to his busy club, corporate and touring schedule, Richard is also an educator, teaching jazz piano and leading ensembles at both Humber College and York University in Toronto.
+In addition to his busy club, corporate and touring schedule, Richard is also an educator, teaching jazz piano and leading ensembles at York University in Toronto.